What happens to my waste?

 Garden and food waste is sent to a composting facility where it is picked for any contamination.
 It's then shredded to break down the material which is composted using a technique called in-vessel composting.
 It is then turned into compost and sold to the agricultural market.
 Stirling Council receives some of the material back to provide to the public as our Castle Compost.
 Contamination is sent to landfill.

-Any material that is deposited in a ‘non-recyclable waste’ skip or grey bin is sent to a licensed landfill site in Falkirk.
+Any material that is deposited in a ’non-recyclable waste’ skip or grey bin is sent to a licensed Energy from Waste provider in Grangemouth.
+Energy from Waste refers to the process of generating energy in the form of electricity or heat from the incineration or treatment of waste.
 Residents are encouraged to maximise all recycling opportunities when visiting a household recycling centre site.

 Contamination